what to pack for copenhagen

 You know exactly what I’m talking about…the shirt you haven’t worn in 7 years or the outfit you’ve been holding on to “just in case”.

-All of your accommodations will offer bath towels, so save the space by skipping yours.
+All of your accommodations will offer bath towels, so save space by skipping yours, unless it’s a microfiber travel towel.

 Copenhagen is very card-friendly so don’t worry about having cash on you at all times.
 If necessary, you can always take cash out at an ATM.